kilon/EphDoc/introduction/introduction.pier.md

 Pharo will complain that bpy , ops etc do not exist \.
 Thats normal because those messages really dont exist \.
 A menu will pop up for each message that does not exist\.
 Accept the first top option for each message\.
 Next time you use the non existent message pharo should not complain\.

- I have hacked the object so any message that does not exist to pass it as a python string using Ephestos sendMessage\.
-This mean you can also send invalid object or even invalid python syntax\.
-If what you send causes a python error it will send the error back to Pharo and open the debugger to show you exactly where the error is located\.
+ I have hacked the object so any message that does not exist passes it as a python string using Ephestos sendMessage\.
+This mean you can also send invalid objests or even invalid python syntax\.
+If what you send causes a python error it will send the error back to Pharo and open the Pharo  debugger to show you exactly where the error is located\.

-The e message marks the end of your command , its useful when then messages send are more complex\.
+The e message marks the end of your command , its useful when then messages sends are more complex\.
 For example